badkeys/examplekeys/README.md

   the header, e.g., `-----BEGIN RSA PRIVATE KEY-----`, `-----BEGIN EC PRIVATE KEY-----`.
   It is not supported for modern key types like Ed25519.

+* `putty-ppk-private`: [PPK format]( https://tartarus.org/~simon/putty-snapshots/htmldoc/AppendixC.html) used by the PuTTY SSH implementation.
+The `puttygen` command line tool can create and convert such keys and supports "traditional" keys as an input format.

 # copyright